Erik1120/DataScienceCapstoneOne/README.md

 # DataScienceCapstoneOne
 ### Paysim Mobile Money Transfer Fraud Detection Service

-Context:
-PaySim simulates mobile money transactions based on a sample of real transactions extracted from one month of financial logs from a mobile money service implemented in an African country.
-The original records were mobile financial service that is currently running in more than 14 countries all around the world.

-This synthetic dataset is scaled down 1/4 of the original dataset, created for Kaggle, which was imported into GitHub for the current analysis for machine learning to detect fraud.
+Paysim is a mobile money transfer service provider that is currently serving 14 countries all around the world.
+A mobile money transfer is fast, easy, and secure.
+A sender sends money from their bank account, credit/debit card, or own money account to another mobile money account.
+This technology is a multi-faceted way users can receive, store, spend and send money from the account on their mobile device.
+Unfortunately, due to the ease of the technology, sometimes frauds occur even operating under financial regulations.

 Data Info: